d0tTino/DeepThought-ReThought/README.md

 export PRISM_ENDPOINT=http://localhost:5000/receive_data  # optional
 export SENTIMENT_BACKEND=vader  # optional, defaults to textblob
 ```

+`DISCORD_TOKEN` and `MONITOR_CHANNEL` are required. `NATS_URL` must also be set
+to a valid NATS server address if the default `nats://localhost:4222` is not
+appropriate.
+All other variables are optional.

 Set `SENTIMENT_BACKEND` to either `textblob` or `vader` to choose the library
 used for sentiment analysis.
 Any other value falls back to `textblob`.